+KYCOM students are expected to make continuous and successful progress through KYCOM's four-year program of study to satisfactorily complete the D.O. degree.
 For KYCOM students, the maximum time frame for financial aid eligibility is six years.
-A KYCOM student may need additional time to complete the curriculum due to academic or personal situations, fellowships, or other circumstances.
-The duration of approved leaves of absence and OMM fellowships are excluded from the maximum six-year time frame allowed for financial aid eligibility.
-The Financial Aid Office follows student academic progress through information received from the P and M Committee and the KYCOM Office of Student Affairs.
+The Financial Aid Office follows student academic progress through information received from the P and M Committee and the UPIKE Office of Graduate and Health Professions Student Affairs.
 The Financial Aid Office will notify students who are ineligible for continued assistance and will provide them with information regarding their repayment status.
 Students who are beyond the six-year maximum time frame may consult with the Financial Aid Office for other funding options.